Beloth/Ostston-Work/Notes/Next Session.md

 You see a hunched figure mutter over what appears to be some sort of runic circle etched into the ground.
 4 other cultist stand between the circle and you

-####### Hunched figure
+###### Hunched figure
-The hunched figure finishes whatever they were muttering they stand revealing a female half elf with rich red hair and piecing green eyes.
-She is wearing an expensive looking grey robe with golden highlights and has an intricately carved wand in her hand.
+The hunched figure finishes whatever they were muttering they stand revealing a male elf with short blonde hair and piecing blue eyes.
+He is wearing an expensive looking grey robe with golden highlights and has an intricately carved wand in his hand.

+  * Will send imp through.
+  * Will try to dominate 1 of the front people.
+Branton, Ashoka, Yojimbo and Kairon in that order of preference.
-* Branton make a Int check DC 15
+    * WIS DC 18
-  * Pass, recognise Ameria Malandel, daughter of the current leader of the Sages of the Arcane (Mage guild)
-  * Fail, seems familiar... maybe met in passing in the capital?
+  * Will leave if it looks like he is being threatened physically or if his guards are about to die.

 ###### Combat

-The cultists will charge to defend the half elf.
+The cultists will charge to defend the elf.
 Imp will dissappear into the circle
 Half elf will cast a couple of spells before also entering the circle